illusion0001/orbisunjailed/app-db.md

 * app.db is the file that holds a database of every single app / game installed on the PS4.
 * By editing the file, you can hide system apps that are just wasting space or are useless on a jailbroken PS4 such as News, PS Store, PLAYROOM, etc.
+* Note before trying that for *some* people, this can slow down their homescreen.
+As a result **make a backup of the file**.

 ## Enough talk, let's start...